ftonneau/eak/README.md

 ## Note

-Making movements smart is Eak's substitute to an added extension mode, only that you do not need to remember which "mode" you are in.
+Making movements smart is Eak's substitute to an added extension mode, with the exception that you do not need to remember which "mode" you are in.
 Whether you are moving or extending is visually obvious.

-# Step 2: making w and b smart
+# Moving by words

 Like Vim, plain Kakoune defines a variety of word movements and two types of "words" to which these movements apply.
-Simplifying a bit, small words are delimited by whitespace or punctuation, whereas WORDS are separated only by whitespace.
+Simplifying a bit, small words are delimited by whitespace or punctuation, whereas WORDs are separated only by whitespace.

 **Small words are difficult to count and slow to move by**.
-Accordingly, in Eak, we move around by WORDS, either in the forward direction (with `w`) or in the backward direction (with `b`).
+Accordingly, in Eak, we move around by WORDs, either in the forward direction (with `w`) or in the backward direction (with `b`).
 Also, `w` and `b` are smart.
-They move the selection by WORDS if it does not already span WORD boundaries; otherwise, `w` and `b` **extend** the selection by WORDS.
+They move the selection by WORDs if it does not already span WORD boundaries; otherwise, `w` and `b` **extend** the selection by WORDs.
 If, for example, you have a paragraph selected, typing `w` will extend the paragraph one WORD to the right.

 As usual, you can start extending by typing `-` before `w` or `b`.
-The selection will span two WORDS, at which stage typing the hyphen becomes unnecessary.
+The selection will span two WORDs, at which stage typing the hyphen becomes unnecessary.
 You can stop extending at any time by typing the comma or jumping to another part of the buffer.